 Still good as ever, we agreed, claypot dishes still delicious after many years - tender soft mutton soaked in thick, spicy aromatic curry, I suppose the layer of oil atop can't be helped yea.
 We are talking about mutton, are we not?
 No fats, no oil, can't be mutton man!.
 The claypot chicken, yo-yo, the same story, spicy curry, except of course it must be tender chicken pieces right?

-Equally delicious was the mushy brinjal in the spicy-mildly sweet gravy.
-The rest of the dishes fared quite right when eaten with rice for a filling hearty meal.
+Equally delicious was the mushy brinjal in a spicy-mildly sweet gravy.
+The rest of the dishes, I mean those that came together as in as the banana leaf set meal, alright, fared quite right, when eaten with rice for a filling hearty meal.
 We paid RM30.00 and happily walked back to our car parked at the corner of the restaurant.
-Now that we have moved away from Petaling Jaya, quite a distance to return again as regularly as before.
+Now that we are staying further away from Petaling Jaya, quite a distance to return again as regularly as before.
 Perhaps once a while still worth the long drive for the claypot lamb and chicken.

 Don't forget to trend alongside "dine with nava-k" on every other social media please.